ytchitaev/databricks_chatbot/README.md

 ## Overview

-This repo provides a production-ready setup for a RAG (Retrieval-Augmented Generation) application focused on PDF documents.
+This repo provides a proof of concept setup for a RAG (Retrieval-Augmented Generation) application focused on PDF documents.
 Key components:

 - **PDF Ingestion & Chunking:** Load PDFs from a Databricks Unity Catalog volume, chunk them into manageable pieces, and store in a Delta Table. 📄
 - **Embedding & Vector Search:** Generate embeddings using Databricks endpoints (e.g., `databricks-bge-large-en`) and index them in a Vector Search endpoint for efficient similarity search. 🔍